RubixML/ML/docs/extracting-data.md

 ```

 ## JSON
 Javascript Object Notation (JSON) is a standardized lightweight plain-text format that is widely used to represent structured data such as objects and arrays.
 Since it is possible to derive the original data type from the JSON format, JSON files have the advantage of importing data in their proper type - foregoing the need for conversion.
-The [JSON](extractors/json.md) extractor handles files containing both objects with string keys and arrays with numeric keys.

 **Example**